 My math lessons serve to activate prior math knowledge about what students should already know about decimals, so it prepares them for what they’ll be learning during their upcoming unit.
 With 6g students we review place values and sequencing decimals; with 7g students we review adding and subtracting decimals.
 Students practice how decimals are used in the library by locating Dewey-decimal-number books on the shelf.
 Math teachers like having this fun, non-graded review where they can see which students are having trouble with decimals.

 Animated lesson slide for students to practice putting decimals in order.

-If the slide images above have sparked your interest, you can find my Dewey Lessons in my NoSweat Library store on TeachersPayTeachers, along with my package of colorful Dewey Subject Signs & Shelf Labels.
+If the slide images above have sparked your interest, you can find my Dewey Lessons in my NoSweat Library store on TeachersPayTeachers, as well as my colorful Dewey Subject Signs & Shelf Labels.

 WHY DO I SAY “DEWEY NUMBERS”?

 Should you be wondering why I deliberately use the phrase Dewey numbers—and Dewey books—I identify areas of the library by what’s on the spine labels of the books; since there’s a Dewey number on the spine labels, it’s the Dewey area of the library.
 My decision to begin doing this came during the aforementioned (incredibly boring) orientation: I was explaining that we separate fiction books from the 800s into their own area of the library, but the ‘non-fiction’ area still had some fictional books, such as aliens, fairy tales, and poetry.
 I thought, “Why am I making this so confusing to students?
 If I just call them Dewey-number books I’ll alleviate confusion and questions!”
 So from then on, that’s what I called them.
 Now I clarify with students that ‘non-fiction’ is about the content of a book, not it’s location.
 If you take anything from this blog post, I hope it’s the terms ‘Dewey area’ and ‘Dewey-number books.’
 Our kids deserve common sense.